Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Conclusion

-We would like to thank Hsien-Hsin Sean Lee, Dimitrios Skarlatos, Max Balandat, Newsha Ardalani, Hugh Leather, Sal Candido for discussions and feedback on this work.
-We also thank Kim Hazelwood for supporting this work.
+\begin{acks} We would like to thank Aditya Sundarrajan, Jiali Xing, Hsien-Hsin Sean Lee, Dimitrios Skarlatos, Max Balandat, Newsha Ardalani, Hugh Leather, Sal Candido for discussions and feedback on this work.
+We also thank Kim Hazelwood for supporting this work. \end{acks}